- Reference Number: HEY-678/2023

 Some patients experience mild local tenderness at the site of the injection.
 This usually settles over the next few days following the injection.

 Very rarely, the local anaesthetic may spread causing some numbness in your legs and other areas.
 This is temporary and will resolve after a short period of time.
+If you experience numbness affecting your bladder or bowel habits after the procedure, or numbness in legs, you should speak to your GP or attend Urgent Care.
 You will be asked to remain in the department until you have been assessed by the medical team and full sensation has returned.

 Advice to be read before having a pain relief procedure